 Which One Is Right for You?

 A will and a trust are both estate planning methods that can work together to ensure your beneficiaries receive their due upon your death.
 You may want a trust, but you may still need a will.
-You should work with an estate planning attorney, like an estate planning attorney in Mesa, AZ, to determine what you really need based on your current assets, your family, and your tax burdens.
+You should work with an estate planning attorney, like an estate planning attorney, to determine what you really need based on your current assets, your family, and your tax burdens.
 The main thing to remember is that you do need some kind of estate planning to make sure that your wishes are followed, instead of leaving that determination to the court.